salsicha/ManipulatorField/README.md

 Field based dimension reduction as a general solution to singularities

-Notebooks folder contains technological examples, scripts/main.py is the script
+Notebooks folder contains technological examples

+Run scripts/main.py to see a simple example of a potential field

 ## Reference